jalieven/tutorials/angularjs/template/README.md

 <input class="btn btn-danger" style="clear: left; width: 100%; " type="reset" value="Clear" data-ng-click="clearFilter()" />
 ```

+#### Create an Event Use Case

-* Now that we can view and filter the stream we can now work on the event-creation use-case.
+Now that we can view and filter the stream we can now work on the event-creation use-case.

 First put all the data-ng-model="newEvent.###" directives into the create-form and ultimately data-ng-click="createEvent()" onto the "Create"-btn.